Warren Fellows

-Warren Fellows (13 September 1953 – 14 January 2022) was an Australian former drug courier who was sentenced to life imprisonment in Thailand in 1978 for his role in a heroin trafficking operation that took place from Perth to Bangkok.
-In his best-selling book The Damage Done, Fellows describes the violence and harsh conditions he experienced in Thailand prisons.
+Warren Fellows (13 September 1953 – 14 January 2022) was an Australian convicted drug courier who was sentenced to life imprisonment in Thailand in 1978 for his role in a heroin trafficking operation.
+In his best-selling book The Damage Done, Fellows describes the violence and harsh conditions he experienced in Thai prisons.

 Biography

 Early life

-Fellows was born in Sydney, Australia.
-His father Bill Fellows, was a champion jockey and horse trainer who won the 1949 Melbourne Cup on Foxzami.
-He was the youngest of three children, but his two-year-old sister Gail, died in 1950 from a "bowel complication".
-His older brother Gary died when he was 36 years old.
-Gary was living with his wife Carole and two sons Brett and Rodney.
-He also had a son named Adrian Simon who wrote "Milk-Blood".
+Fellows was born in Sydney, Australia, on 13 September 1953, the youngest of three children.
+His father was a champion jockey and horse trainer who won the 1949 Melbourne Cup on Foxzami.
 Fellows was educated at De La Salle College, a Catholic school for boys in Ashfield.
-Fellows claimed he was nearly expelled from the school when he was caught running a horse betting operation from his school desk.
-Warren left De La Salle College and went to Randwick North High School.
+He claimed he was nearly expelled from the school when he was caught running a horse betting operation from his school desk.

 Drug trafficking

-Fellows worked in various jobs, including as a barman and an apprentice hairdresser in Double Bay.
+Fellows worked in various jobs, including as a bartender and an apprentice hairdresser in Double Bay.
 It was through his bar work that he first became involved with drug trafficking, successfully importing hash from India with a friend.
-On his return to Australia he married and had a child.
-Word got out about the successful drug run and a customer in the bar where Fellows worked employed him to travel to Los Angeles, Hawaii and South America to smuggle cocaine into Australia.
-Fellows came to know drug dealer William Sinclair, who took him to Bangkok, Thailand where he was introduced to Neddy Smith and made his first successful attempt at smuggling heroin into Australia.
+On his return to Australia, he married and had a child.
+He was later hired to travel to Los Angeles, Hawaii, and South America to smuggle cocaine into Australia.
+Fellows came to know the drug dealer William Sinclair, who took him to Bangkok, Thailand, where he was introduced to Neddy Smith and made his first successful attempt at smuggling heroin into Australia.
+He continued to work for Smith as a drug courier, both domestically and internationally.

-After returning to Australia, Neddy Smith who was impressed with his smuggling skills, contacted Fellows and offered him a job.
-Smith did not have the notoriety he had later, but was already a major and feared figure in the Sydney criminal world.
-Fellows claimed he became involved with Smith because he was "young and impressionable" and flattered that he "was liked by a man most people were terrified of".
-Fellows worked for Smith as a drug courier, domestically and internationally.